cloudyuga/kubernetes201/4-Kubernetes_Ingress_and_Intro_to_ServiceMesh/ServiceMeshIstio/labs.md

 - Test the new routing configuration
-Refresh the page, reviews part of the page displays with no rating stars
+Refresh the page, reviews part of the page displays with no rating stars.

 ## Lab To Demonstrate Distributed Tracing :